-Reports not only help you discover insights, but outputs them in a way that anyone — not just a data scientist — can understand.
+Reports not only help you discover insights, but presents them in a way that anyone — not just a data scientist — can understand.
 The best reporting tools use data visualization by creating tables, charts and graphs that reveal trends and relationships within your data sets.
 These, in turn, help you understand your business’ strengths and weaknesses, in addition to exposing new growth opportunities.

 When looking for a reporting tool, there’s no shortage of options to consider.
-But one option that’s becoming more common is open source reporting tools.
+But one option that’s becoming more common is open source tools.
 The term “open source” means that you receive the source code for a piece of software that you can use and make additions to as you see fit.
-There are several advantages to using open source software for reporting, but that doesn’t mean there aren’t a few drawbacks as well.
-So let’s take a quick look at the pros and cons of open source reporting tools:
+This is different from closed source or proprietary software in that only the vendor can make changes to the basis of the system for those types of platforms.

 Many businesses, especially those with unique reporting needs, love the customization that’s only available through open source reporting tools.
 When you decide on a regular reporting software vendor, you can’t add new features to the system yourself.
 Instead, you have to wait for them to customize it for you — if they even allow customization.
 More often than not, this takes several months to complete, so you have to wait a while before you can start using the system.

 Reporting software vendors offer up a range of prices, but some, especially full business intelligence software, can cost as much as $250/user/month, or $3,000/user/year.
 Eliminating that cost, or getting the same reporting and data analysis functionality for a fraction of it, opens up a world of possibilities for spending that money elsewhere.

-Have you been wondering why most open source reporting tools are provided for free?
+Have you been wondering why many open source reporting tools are provided for free?
 It’s because they don’t have in-house developers managing it for you.
 Instead, the burden falls on you and your IT team.

 Open source projects aren’t something you should take lightly.
 You can’t complete one in an easy afternoon of half-hearted coding.
 It takes a lot of time and dedication to add whatever data mining, analysis tools and reporting features you need.
 Not to mention, you need someone to perform continual management of the system to make sure it’s always running smoothly.